SunnySuite/Ewalder.jl/docs/src/index.md

 ```
 which must be removed from the final energy output $E$.

-Both real- and Fourier- space sums are rapidly convergent. `Ewalder.jl` truncates these sums using the inequalities,
+Both real- and Fourier- space sums are rapidly convergent. _Ewalder_ truncates these sums using the inequalities,
 ```math
 r_{ij\mathbf{n}} \leq c_0 \sqrt{2} \sigma \\
 |\mathbf{k}_{\mathbf{m}}| \leq c_0 \sqrt{2} / \sigma